TagadaPay/plugins/README.md

 - **advertorial/**: Example of an advertorial-style funnel with checkout
 - **three-step-funnel/**: Example of a three-step funnel with checkout
 - **three-variants/**: Example showing three different variants with checkout
+- **three-variants-2/**: Updated "Three Variants" checkout with refined UI and flows

 ## Getting Started